emenaceb/appjar/README.md

-# appjar
+# App Jar

-App Jar Packaging
+AppJar packages an application in a single jar just like Maven Shade Plugin or OneJar Plugin.